Interview

 A: Very important.
 Given the rapid technological development we have seen in recent years, the products of most information providers are now of an equally high technical standard.
 This means that customer buying decisions depend on more than technology alone.
 Moreover, due to consolidation, we are increasingly having to compete with large international players able to deploy professional marketing techniques.
 Marketing, therefore, is no longer a luxury but an essential ingredient to survival.

-And how well do you think FIZ
+Q: And how well do you think FIZ Karlsruhe performs in that respect today?

 A: Marketing at FIZ Karlsruhe is good, but it needs a fresh breeze.
 Doors have been opened, but there is much still to do.
 Not only do we need to become a lot more customer-oriented, but we also need to introduce professional customer-relationship-management tools.
 This is not meant in any way as criticism—simply to say that our future development must be in the area of marketing, and we must establish a more professional communications process with our customers.